-You live in quiet neighborhood and have a free space in your backyard?
+You live in a quiet neighborhood and have free space in your backyard?
 This is the perfect purpose for you to start breeding chickens.

 How to build a chicken coop?

 Firstly, you need to know how many chickens you want to keep.
-If you want to keep 10 chickens, you need to know that you will need coop with 40 sg. ft. dimension.
+If you want to keep 10 chickens, you need to know that you will need a coop with 40 sg. ft. dimension.
 It’s always better to have a bigger coop.

 Before you begin building a chicken coop, the very first thing to do is survey the area where you plan to put the chicken coop.
 Decide whether what you plan to build will be portable (movable), semi-permanent or fixed.

 - Based on the family discussion as to how many chickens you plan to have, you already have an idea as to how big the chicken coop should be and what type you would build.

 - Consider that protection and security are the most important for your chickens.